What’s The Best Method For Introducing My Puppy To A Leash And Collar?

 Getting the Puppy Accustomed to Wearing a Collar

 Once your puppy is comfortable wearing a collar, it's important to gradually introduce it to them.
 Start by putting the collar on for short periods throughout the day, slowly increasing the duration.
-Keep a close eye on your puppy's behavior and comfort level during this process.
+Keep a close eye on your puppy's and comfort level during this process.

 Reward your puppy for wearing the collar with treats, praise, and affection.
 This positive reinforcement will help create a positive association with wearing the collar.
 Over time, your puppy will become more accustomed to the sensation and will be ready to move on to the next step: introducing the leash.